 - Let the pie cool completely (honestly, the hardest part of this recipe is the waiting) before slicing.
 You can reheat until slightly warm, but if you try to slice the pie while it's still hot, the filling won't be set up yet.
 It will still taste delicious, for sure, but you won't get nice slices.

-How to Store Dutch Apple Pie
+How to serve Dutch Apple Pie with Crumb Topping

 You can store dutch apple pie in the fridge covered with plastic wrap for up to 5 days.
 I think apple desserts are delicious served chilled, but it also reheats really well in the microwave for individual slices, or you can put the whole pie in a 325 degree F oven for 15 minutes until it's warm.